hackle/blog-rust/raw/curious-kotlin-union.md

 ## exhaustive pattern-matching and unification of member types

-The real power of union types does not lie in modeling a hierarchy of types with different shapes - the good-old interface is more than enough for that job.
-Instead, it's in modeling a closed type hierarchy that is _known_ at compile time, and what follows the _closedness_: the ability to analyse such hierarchy exhaustively.
+The real power of union types does not lie in modelling a hierarchy of types with different shapes - the good-old interface is more than enough for that job.
+Instead, it's in modelling a closed type hierarchy that is _known_ at compile time, and what follows the _closedness_: the ability to analyse such hierarchy exhaustively.

 Consider the use of `Maybe` in the slightly revised `runAtRisk`,